iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 16.1.2
+-- Fixed an error in the code for checking if a party member has Immanence or Chain Affinity active.

 Version 16.1.1
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.
 - Adjusted name of `MovementCastDelay` to `MoveCastWindow` to better represent it's purpose.